tjohnman/KNOH/doc/corners/big/corners.md

 #####Legend
-In the drawing primitive illustrations below three colors are used:
+In the illustrations of drawing primitives below three colors are used:
 * black means the cell border; will be actual black with 100% opacity
 * white means 100% transparent, ie. nothing
 * gray means the layer color, ie. eg yellow for P-silicon, red for N-silicon and 50% white for metal